 This was certainly the case for Pierre-Yves Daoust, DMV, PhD, Dipl.
 ACVP, a pathologist and professor emeritus at the University of Prince Edward Island (UPEI) Atlantic Veterinary College (AVC).
 After completing his first year in human medicine at the Université de Montréal, Dr. Daoust switched his focus, opting, instead, to pursue a veterinary degree with a wildlife specialty.

-While Dr. Daoust officially retired from Atlantic Veterinary College’s (AVC’s) department of pathology and microbiology in 2018, his contribution to wildlife pathology has continued.
+While Daoust officially retired from AVC’s department of pathology and microbiology in 2018, his contribution to wildlife pathology has continued.

 “My professional work since I retired has, more or less, remained the same,” he says.
 “I currently do far less diagnostic work, but spend a lot of time putting together the results of my observations of the past 30 years on different wild animal species.”

 Among the species he has studied is the endangered North Atlantic right whale.
-In 2017, Dr. Daoust and a team of researchers performed necropsies on seven whale carcasses.
+In 2017, Daoust and a team of researchers performed necropsies on seven whale carcasses.
 More than a dozen of the creatures were found dead off the East Coast of Canada and the United States during that year.
 The research revealed four of the examined whales died from blunt-force trauma likely acquired after collisions with ships, while two died after being entangled in fishing gear.
-The published findings provide contextual information on the human activities impacting these endangered creatures.
+The published findings, which were presented by Daoust and his CWHC colleague, Émilie L. Couture, DMV, of the Université de Montréal, provide contextual information on the human activities impacting these endangered creatures.